-It covers the same damages as the ten-year insurance for companies.
-This is a pre-financing insurance.
-For information, the insurer has 90 days to manage the claim via a single expert.
-This period begins to run on the day on which the claim is made to the insurer by registered letter with acknowledgment of receipt.
-In the absence of Structural Damage, the experts of each party will defend their interests and the management time can be very long, several months to several years.
+The DO covers the same damages as the 10-year warranty for companies.
+This is pre-financing insurance.
+Just for your information, the insurer has 90 days to process a claim using a single expert.
+The meter starts running on the day on which the claim is submitted to the insurer by recorded delivery letter with acknowledgment of receipt.
+In the absence of Structural Damage insurance, the experts of each party will protect their own interests and any claim could drag out over a period of anything from several months to several years.

-This letter must contain: the contract number, the name and address of the owner, the date of receipt, and the description of the defect, its nature, location and importance.
+This letter must contain: the policy number, the name and address of the owner, the date of receipt, a description of the problem, its nature, location, and importance.

 Structural Damage and 10-year warranty insurance only run from the moment the work is delivered and accepted by you.This is why the “reception” is a crucial moment in a project.

 Please note, any work outstanding after reception is called reservations.
 Reservations that have not been lifted, i.e. the work has not yet been carried out, are not covered by any warranty.

 Furthermore, during the first year after receipt, all contractors are liable under The Perfect Completion Guarantee.
 In France, this bond is defined inArticle 1792-6 of the Civil Code.It covers damage that may occur during the year following receipt, aside from normal wear and tear of materials and their uses.
 The company is liable for this.

 During construction work, the customer can take out additional insurance called Course of Construction insurance (All Risks)..
 This insurance protects the entire site from the moment work begins until completion and reception of the building.